prs-eth/Popcorn/README.md

 ## Fun fact

- - "POPCORN" stands for POPulation from CORrse census Numbers🍿.
+ - "POPCORN" stands for POPulation from COaRrse census Numbers🍿.